tangowithcode/tango_with_django_2/manuscript/chapter16-rango-hints.md

 W> When creating your form, don't forget to include the `enctype="multipart/form-data"` attribute in the `<form>` tag.
 We need to set this to [instruct the web browser and server that no character encoding should be used](https://stackoverflow.com/questions/4526273/what-does-enctype-multipart-form-data-mean).
 Why?
 Here, we could be performing *file uploads* (a user profile image).
 If you don't include this attribute, uploading images with this form will not work.

 ### Creating a Profile Registration View
 The second step in this process is to create the corresponding view for our new `profile_registration.html` template.
 This new view will handle the processing of the `UserProfileForm` form we created way back in the [User Authentication chapter](#sec-user-forms), and instructing Django to render any response with our new template.
 By now, this sequence of actions should be pretty straightforward for you to implement.
-Handling a form means being able to handle a request to render the form (via a HTTP `GET` request), and being able to process any entered information (via a HTTP `POST` request).
+Handling a form means being able to handle a request to render the form (via an HTTP `GET` request), and being able to process any entered information (via an HTTP `POST` request).
 A possible implementation for this view is shown below.
 You can add it to Rango's `views.py` module.

 {lang="python",linenos=off}
 	@login_required